 Shopping ads are composed of an image, price and title, all of which are shown together in a single ad unit.
 Like search ads, there are various ad units for shopping ads.
 The most common is a selection of 5 ads shown immediately below the search bar, though there is other common units such as a 3 or 9 ad combination.

-Shopping ads are automatically created by Google on behalf of advertisers.
+Google Shopping ads are automatically created by Google on behalf of advertisers.
 For each product you want to sell online, Google compiles data contained in your Product Feed to create a shopping ad.
 We will delve a bit deeper on what is included in a Product Feed below.

 How Does Targeting Work?